ishgirwan/faqs_pytorch_scholarship/Lab.md

 `num_batches_tracked`.

 **Q12: Is it possible to see how the test set accuracy is being calculated (not the value)?
 There's a lot of confusion if someone uses a non-convential way to do the assignments...**
-- Unfortunately, these details cannot be shared.
+- Unfortunately, these details are not shared.

 **Q13: How can I use ResNet given that it does not have a classifier?**
 - Put your classifier on the final layer of the model (the fully connected layer) `model.fc = classifier`